 OGE is here to help you with your questions and concerns regarding the executive branch ethics system.
 Contact us.

-OGE monitors Congressional activity for ethics and ethics-related legislation affecting the executive branch ethics program, including the STOCK Act.
+OGE monitors Congressional activity for ethics and ethics-related legislation affecting the executive branch ethics program.
 To keep agencies apprised of new developments in the executive branch ethics program, OGE provides relevant updates from the current Congress.

 The Ethics in Government Act (EIGA) has been in effect for over 30 years.
 It has worked well, but as with any statute it needs to evolve to ensure its continued effectiveness in light of practical experience and application.
 In the last 10 years, OGE has submitted to Congress revisions of EIGA for consideration.

 The U.S. Office of Government Ethics was created by the Ethics in Government Act of 1978 and became an independent agency in 1989.
 Over the years, the agency has been successfully reviewed and reauthorized by Congress.

 Through formal correspondence to Congress, OGE communicates its substantive views on legislative proposals, transmits its own legislative proposals, responds to written congressional inquiries, and transmits performance and other required information.

 The U.S. Office of Government Ethics is an executive branch agency that oversees the Federal executive branch ethics system with a staff of 80 full time equivalent positions and a current budget of less than $14 million.